-The rate of ILI presentations to sentinel GPs decreased and remained in the mid-range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs remained stable in the mid-range of values usually reported at this time of year (Figure 1).

 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD